-Vision: Building a world-class youth based sailing program that others will emulate and everyone will want to be part of.
+Vision: Building a world-class skill development sailing program that others will emulate and everyone will want to be part of.

 Mission: Developing Life-Skills through sailing